aineon/velvet-goldmine/TESTING.md

     - Auto focus is on the first field
     - Box shadow of active input field changes colour - from pink to black
     - Required inputs are marked with a *
-    - If it is the first time a registered user is making a purchase or an anonymus user is making a purchase are fields are empty
+    - If it is the first time a registered user is making a purchase or an anonymous user is making a purchase are fields are empty
     - If a logged in user is making a purchase and has previously saved delivery details the form will be populate with those details
     - If the user is anonymous there is a link below the delivery details inviting them to create an account or login if they wish to save their details
         - The *log in* link redirects to the sign in page